GeorgeMuigaiNjau/GeorgeMuigaiNjau/README.md

-Adept

-Working on personal projects
+Working in collaboration with other people especially on animations and games to make here better